Calling all amateur filmmakers on the island of Ireland!

 10. Contact NCC at email@example.com if you have any queries.

-Five shortlisted films will be announced at the end of October and uploaded to NCC’s website www.newcastlecinema.org.
+Five shortlisted films for the main prize AND three shortlisted films for the Into Film Schools Prize will be announced in November and uploaded to NCC’s website www.newcastlecinema.org.

-The Top 3 films will be announced at NCC’s Full Moon Film Festival 2020 in November and all shortlisted films will be screened at the festival.
+The Top 3 films and Into Film Schools Prize winners will be announced at NCC’s Full Moon Film Festival 2020 in November and all shortlisted films will be screened at the festival.

 1st Prize – £300 worth of vouchers from WEX Photo Video Belfast